AnyLog-co/documentation/getting started.md

 * The event log - registers the executed commands
 * The error log - registers the commands that failed to execute.
 * The query log - registers the executed SQL queries.
-This log needs to be enabled and configured as needed.
+This log needs to be enabled and configured as needed. more information is available at [Profiling and Monitoring Queries](https://github.com/AnyLog-co/documentation/blob/master/profiling%20and%20monitoring%20queries.md#profiling-and-monitoring-queries)

 To view the content of the logs issue the following commands:
 <pre>